luisdoesdev/catalog-app/README.md

 The goal of the app is to handle CRUD and User oauth with google User will be able to perform CRUD commands if they sign up with their google accounts but with the limitiations of the inputs they add to the database, for example if User A creates item X user B will not be able to manipulate that input.

 In the latest version I am updating the app with modern stack and practices.
-To see the changes look at the [changelog]('change.md') or the `git log --oneline`.
+To see the changes look at the [changelog]('changelog.md') or the `git log --oneline`.
 A blog and video series explaining how it was made from scratch is on the work.
 Stay tuned.

 # Getting Started

 ## pre-requisites
- Install Vagrant's latest version fof [Vagrant](https://www.vagrantup.com/) and  [Virtual Box](https://www.virtualbox.org/)
+ Install latest version fof [Vagrant](https://www.vagrantup.com/) and  [Virtual Box](https://www.virtualbox.org/)

 ## Installing